 1) No Daylight

 Solar LEDs and Skylight Alternatives do not produce natural daylight or sunlight, nor do they channel it into your home.
-They produce light output in accordance with the amount of sunlight the system’s PV panel receives (unless it is powered by mains electricity via a Night Operation Kit).
+They produce light output in accordance with the amount of sunlight the system’s solar panel receives (unless it is powered by mains electricity via a night operation kit).

 2) Blue Light

-Skylight manufacturers have found that high blue content can cause severe glare and eyestrain, however Solar Light Whiz has addressed this by opting for a warmer colour temperature than other skylight alternative suppliers.
+Skylight manufacturers have found that high blue content can cause severe glare and eyestrain, however, Solar Whiz Lights has addressed this by opting for a warmer colour temperature than other skylight alternative suppliers.

 Solar LED Lights – How do they Work?

 Home lighting with Solar LED Lights is a simple concept that involves 4 main components to bring solar power to your home lighting:

 1) PV Panel